END TERM EVALUATION- FAMILY STRENGTHENING INTEGRATED CHILD CARE PROGRAMME

 SOS Children’s Villages support children within their communities and familiar environments in Kenya.
 Besides just giving children a new home, SOS Family Strengthening Programmes

-SOS Children’s Villages through integrated alternative care and family strengthening programme, set up to ensure quality care for 1,200 vulnerable children in Busia county.
-They partnered with several NGOs, community-based organizations, and the country government to make the Programme sustainable and reach targeted families and children.
+SOS Children’s Villages through an integrated alternative care and family strengthening programme, was set up to ensure quality care for 1,200 vulnerable children in Busia County.
+They partnered with several NGOs, community-based organizations, and the country’s government to make the Programme sustainable and reach targeted families and children.
 During implementation, they focused on 250 families in the Matayo area in Busia County and their 1,000 children, who risk losing parental care, and 200 children who have already lost their parents’ care.

 The integrated child care programme is implemented to ensure support and Care for neglected, abandoned, or abused children in Busia, Kenya, who have lost or are at risk of losing their parents’ care.
 The project had five specific objectives galvanized around strengthening vulnerable families and educating national and local stakeholders; these were;

-- Develop and set up a referral system on alternative family-based care options.
+- Develop and set up a referral system for alternative family-based care options.

 - Placement of 200 children in kinship and guardianship families or foster care families.

 - Strengthening the quality of existing alternative care options.

 - Empowering community leaders and community-based organizations.